 Backoff mechanisms help the network to throttle device registration during a typical or mass registration condition when the MTA client requests are not serviced within the protocol specified timeout values.
-The details of provisioning behavior under mass-registration is beyond the scope of PacketCable 1.0, however this section provides the following recommendations and requirements.
+The details of provisioning behavior under mass-registration is beyond the scope of PacketCable 1.5, however this section provides the following recommendations and requirements.

-- The recommendation for the throttling of registration MAY be based on DOCSIS 1.1 CM registration. - The MTA MUST follow DHCP [1], and HTTP specifications for the timeout and retry mechanisms.
-It is recommended to follow IETF RFC 3413 [7] for SNMP timeout and retry mechanisms. - The MTA MUST use an adaptive timeout for TFTP as specified in the DOCSIS 1.1 specification. - The MTA MUST follow backoff and retry recommendations that are defined in the security specification [5] for the security message flows.
+- The recommendation for the throttling of registration MAY be based on DOCSIS CM registration. - The MTA MUST follow DHCP [1], and HTTP specifications for the timeout and retry mechanisms.
+It is recommended to follow IETF RFC 3413 [7] for SNMP timeout and retry mechanisms. - The MTA MUST use an adaptive timeout for TFTP as specified in the DOCSIS specification. - The MTA MUST follow backoff and retry recommendations that are defined in the security specification [5] for the security message flows. - In all Provisioning Flows (Secure, Hybrid and Basic) described in sections 7.2, 7.3 and 7.4, - Provisioning timer MUST start immediately after the receipt of DHCP ACK and MUST end with the completion of TFTP/HTTP configuration file response. - In case the provisioning timer expires before the completion of TFTP/HTTP configuration file response, the MTA MUST return to MTA-1. - MTA MUST NOT wait until the Provisioning Timer expires before acting on each Provisioning step's failure condition.
+For example, in Secure Flow, if step MTA-19 fails, the MTA must not wait until the Provisioning Timer expires but must return to MTA-1 immediately when the failure condition is discovered.